.

 - They are slightly nosier.

 I initially had wheel alignment problems but solved by increasing the tyre pressures to 40psi.
-The ride is firmer but that's what you get.
+The ride is firmer due to the higher pressures but that's expected.
 Tyre wear around the edges is absent - which bodes well for tyre life.
-So if you have wheel alignment problems try adjusting the tyre pressures.
+So if you have wheel alignment problems try adjusting the tyre pressures first.

 The price of Dunlop AT20 vary: I was quoted between a price range of $200-280.